XinyuanLiao/ComplexNN/README.md

 </div>

-Note that the native version of ```torch.nn.Dropout``` is supported.:exclamation::exclamation: Other modules will be considered for updates in the future.
+Note that the native version of ```torch.nn.Dropout``` is supported:exclamation::exclamation: Other modules will be considered for updates in the future.

 # Examples
 ## Multilayer perceptron